Raboro/TicTacToe-AI/doc/documentation.md

 ## **1. Project Overview**

 In this project the user/human can play TicTacToe against an AI.
 It is a terminal game, that means there is no GUI.
-The implementation is in Java.
+The implementation is in Java with JUnit4 for testing.

 <br/>
 <br/>